KarolynBodie/KarolynBodie/README.md

 ### About Me

-- ✨ I’m currently learning learning Git and Web Development.
+- ✨ I’m currently learning learning Git and Web Development. <*sigh*> One Day at A Time :| </*sigh*>
+- 🗊  Not trying to flex or anything, but I am kind of an expert note taker. :)
-- ⚡ Fun fact: I like learning about other cultures and learning new recipes.
+- ⚡ Fun fact(s): I like learning about other cultures and learning new recipes.
+In love with bread and pasta lol. <3

 To-Do List: